-million, then we could debate whether that risk is low enough to ignore.
+Second, even if the chance of near-future AI welfare and moral patienthood were as low as 2%, that would still constitute a non-negligible risk.
+Yes, if the chance was only, say, one in a hundred million, then we could debate whether that risk is low enough to ignore.
 But when the chance of near-future AI welfare and moral patienthood is at least one in a hundred (and, again, we expect it to be higher), such a debate is hard to justify.
 In other policy domains, we recognize that if the chance of a potentially large-scale harm rises to this level, we ought to assess this risk further and prepare a reasonable policy response.
 In short, this is not a "there may be an alien invasion soon" kind of chance.
-This is a "there may be another pandemic soon" kind of chance.